ADE 2019, oh what a week!

 Notable discussion points:

-- DJ Ceri Owens opened up about her daily yoga and meditation practice that becomes more difficult when traveling and how she practices non-sexual tantra daily to stay present in the moment.
+- DJ & producer Ceri opened up about her daily yoga and meditation practice that becomes more difficult when traveling and how she practices non-sexual tantra daily to stay present in the moment.

 - A dedicated personal routine helps support a professional routine.
 Makes complete sense when you think about it, right?